 You should also make sure they get the right nutrients.
 Dogs don’t need a lot of carbs in their diet, so try swapping dog treats for, say, a carrot!
 Choosing veg or fruit will keep the calories down, fill them with nutrition, and they’re tasty!

-Petlab Co.
+PetLab Co.
 Pro Tip: Feeding guidelines on the back of food packets are often generalized for medium-sized dogs who haven’t been spayed and are reasonably young.
 Some brands are guilty of hyping up the suggested food amount so you buy more!
-The older a dog gets, the less calories they need too.
+The older a dog gets, the fewer calories they need too.
 It’s best to ask your veterinarian for the right amounts for your specific dog.

-For dogs that suffer from dog joint pain, it can be a difficult task to get up and move around.
-But if they're not moving, it can actually exacerbate the pain.
-A sedentary lifestyle can kick off a vicious cycle: the pain hinders them from exercising, but without exercise, they'll put on weight, and their bones will become stiffer.
+For dogs that deal with joint discomfort, it can be a difficult task to get up and move around.
+But if they're not moving, it can get worse.
+A sedentary lifestyle can kick off a vicious cycle: the discomfort can hinder them from exercising, but without exercise, they'll put on weight, and their bones will become rigid.

 This is why it is essential to find an exercise routine that works for them, and you.
-Even as little as a 20 minute walk a day will keep their joints moving and stop them from stiffening up.
-If your dog is reluctant to do that, it might be time to try a low intensity exercise that doesn't put any strain on the joints...swimming!
+Even as little as a 20-minute walk a day will keep their joints moving and stop them from stiffening up.
+If your dog is reluctant to do that, it might be time to try a low-intensity exercise that doesn't put any strain on the joints...swimming!
 There are pools that run classes or are open to dogs, so look for one near you.
-Of course every dog needs a rest, but the right exercise routine will help keep joints to move more freely!
+Of course, every dog needs a rest, but the right exercise routine will help keep joints moving more freely!

 If you’re concerned about your mature dog’s mobility, ask your vet about physiotherapy, hydrotherapy, or massage techniques that might help them a little more.

-If you have a puppy, you want to let them be as active as possible - but there should be boundaries to this activity to prevent future joint issues from developing.
+If you have a puppy, you want to let them be as active as possible - but there should be boundaries to this activity.
 For example, make sure they don’t jump from tall heights too often.
 Jumping and falling can put pressure on joints, which in turn puts additional stress on their developing bones.
-This can lead to the early onset of joint & bone related disease which we don’t want!
+This can lead to the early onset of joint & bone-related complications which we don’t want!
 And for this, we advise you to consult your vet as soon as possible.

 A good basis to work from is a ratio of 5 minutes of exercise per month of their age until your pup is fully grown.
 For example, if they’re three months old they can be walked for 15 minutes a maximum of twice a day.
 When 4 months old this can go up to 20 minutes twice a day etc.